afrind/draft-rush/draft-kpugin-rush.md

 One of the main goals of the RUSH protocol was ability to provide applications a way to control reliablity of delivering audio/video data.
-This is achieved by special mode {{multi-stream-mode}}.
+This is achieved by using a special mode {{multi-stream-mode}}.

 ### Normal mode

-In normal mode RUSH uses one QUIC stream to send data and one QUIC stream to receive data.
+In normal mode, RUSH uses one QUIC stream to send data and one QUIC stream to receive data.
 Using one stream guarantees reliable, in-order delivery - applications can rely on QUIC transport layer to retransmit lost packets.
+The performance characteristics of this mode are similar to RTMP over TCP.

+TODO: isn't it 1 bidirectional stream?

-### Multi stream mode
+### Multi Stream Mode

-In normal mode, if packet belonging to video frame is lost, all packets sent after it will not be delivered to application, even though those packets may have arrived to receiving QUIC endpoint.
+In normal mode, if packet belonging to video frame is lost, all packets sent after it will not be delivered to application, even though those packets may have arrived at the server.
 This introduces head of line blocking and can negatively impact latency.

-To address this problem, RUSH defines "multi-stream" mode, in which one QUIC stream is used per audio/video frame.
+To address this problem, RUSH defines "Multi Stream Mode", in which one QUIC stream is used per audio/video frame.

-Connection establishment follows normal procedure by client sending Connect frame, after that Video and Audio frams are sent using following rules:
+Connection establishment follows the normal procedure by client sending Connect frame, after that Video and Audio frams are sent using following rules:

-* Each new frame is send on new QUIC stream
+* Each new frame is sent on new bidirectional QUIC stream
 * Frames within same track must have IDs that are monotonically increasing, such that ID(n) = ID(n-1) + 1

-Receiver SHOULD order frames within a track using frames IDs.
+The receiver reconstructs the track using the frames IDs.

-Response Streams, Connect Ack and Error, will be in the response stream of the stream that sent it.
+Response Frames (Connect Ack and Error), will be in the response stream of the stream that sent it.

-Application MAY control delivery reliability by setting delivery timer for every audio or video frame and close QUIC stream when timer fires - this will effectively stop retransmissions if frame wasn't fully delivered in time.
+The client MAY control delivery reliability by setting a delivery timer for every audio or video frame and reset the QUIC stream when timer fires.
+This will effectively stop retransmissions if frame wasn't fully delivered in time.

+TODO: Is there a way for the client and server to negotiate this timer?

 # Error Handling